kgibm/dockerdebug/fedorawasdebug/README.md

-# WebSphere Application Server Troubleshooting and Performance Lab on Docker
+# WebSphere Application Server Troubleshooting and Performance Lab

 A lab on Troubleshooting and Performance Tuning WebSphere Liberty and WAS traditional covering various topics like CPU usage, thread dumps, garbage collection, memory analysis, profiling, and more.
-The Docker container provides a full Linux VM with GUI (see screenshots below) which runs on Windows, Mac, and Linux hosts.
+The container provides a full Linux VM with GUI (see screenshots below) which runs on Windows, Mac, and Linux hosts.

 * Full lab instructions: <https://ibm.biz/websphere_perf_pd_lab>
 * Liberty performance tuning lab: <https://ibm.biz/liberty_performance_lab>